rackerlabs/docs-cloud-files/rst/dev-guide/storage-api-operations/methods/post-delete-container-metadata-v1-account-container.rst

 To set and edit your custom metadata, see :ref:`Create or update container metadata <create-or-update-container-metadata>`.

 Note that updating and deleting object metadata works differently.
-For an example, see :ref: `Create or update object metadata <create-or-update-object-metadata>`
+For an example, see :ref:`Create or update object metadata <create-or-update-object-metadata>`.
 A status code of 200 through 299 indicates success.
 If the container does not exist, a status code of 404 (Not Found) is returned.

 This operation does not require a request body and does not return a response body.